anonymousdouble/KodStand/data/rule/eslint/deprecated/object-curly-newline.md

 # object-curly-newline
 ## Overview

 Enforce consistent line breaks after opening and before closing braces

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 A number of style guides require or disallow line breaks inside of object braces and other tokens.

 ## Rule Details

 This rule requires or disallows a line break between `{` and its following token, and between `}` and its preceding token of object literals or destructuring assignments.

 ## Options

 This rule has either a string option:

-`"always"` requires line breaks after opening and before closing braces `"never"` disallows line breaks after opening and before closing braces
+- `"always"` requires line breaks after opening and before closing braces

+- `"never"` disallows line breaks after opening and before closing braces

 Or an object option:

-`"multiline": true` requires line breaks if there are line breaks inside properties or between properties.
+- `"multiline": true` requires line breaks if there are line breaks inside properties or between properties.
 Otherwise, it disallows line breaks.

-`"minProperties"` requires line breaks if the number of properties is at least the given integer.
+- `"minProperties"` requires line breaks if the number of properties is at least the given integer.
 By default, an error will also be reported if an object contains linebreaks and has fewer properties than the given integer.
 However, the second behavior is disabled if the `consistent` option is set to `true`

-`"consistent": true` (default) requires that either both curly braces, or neither, directly enclose newlines.
+- `"consistent": true` (default) requires that either both curly braces, or neither, directly enclose newlines.
 Note that enabling this option will also change the behavior of the `minProperties` option.
 (See `minProperties` above for more information)

 You can specify different options for object literals, destructuring assignments, and named imports and exports:

 ```json
 {